-During the 1886-1887 winter season, 443 Marlborough was the home of Edward Burgess and his wife, Caroline Louisa (Sullivant) Burgess.
+On May 26, 1886, 443 Marlborough was purchased from N. Henry Chadwick and Oscar Stillings by Edward Burgess.
+He and his wife, Caroline Louisa (Sullivant) Burgess, made it their home.
 They previously had lived at 300 Beacon.

 Edward Burgess was secretary of the Boston Society of Natural History and an instructor of entomology at Harvard.
 In the mid-1880s he became a designer of sailing yachts.
 Among the yachts he designed were the Puritan, which won the America’s Cup in 1885, and the Mayflower, which won the Cup in 1886.